ljbo82/c-cpp-gcc-builder/docs/doxygen.mk.md

 ## Basic usage

-If your project contains a `Doxyfile`, and you want to automate the invocation of `doxygen`, include this makefile:
+If your project contains a `Doxyfile`, and you want to automate the invocation of `doxygen`, include this makefile (in the following example is assumed the existence of the variable `CPB_DIR` pointing the directory where the build system is located):

 ```Makefile
 include $(CPB_DIR)/doxygen.mk